LSI (Latent Semantic Indexing) is a way that search engines understand whether your content is really on-topic and in-depth or just spam.

 For instance, for an article about computers, the search engines know that the following words are closely related to “computers” and will probably appear in any good article about computers: hard drive, CPU, RAM, monitor, motherboard, ghz, mhz, Intel, Nvidia, etc… These are known as LSI terms.

-So, here’s what happens when the search engine finds your article:
+So, here’s what happens when the search engines finds your article:

 1. It reads the article